In the Beginning:

 what’s behind Joseph’s ability to interpret dreams accurately?
 (17:53)

 In the video for Lesson 24, “Joseph Interprets Dreams,” Turning to God’s Word author Matthew Phelps discusses the notion that the entire family of Jacob appears to be able to interpret the meaning of dreams, and Joseph displays a matter-of-fact approach to his own ability in this regard.
 When Joseph meets a couple of prisoners who have dreams they don’t understand, he has no problem interpreting them, and he explains the reason why: The interpretation of dreams belongs to God.
 Since Joseph is confident about his relationship with God, he’s equally confident that he can interpret the unusual dreams of Pharaoh’s baker and butler.
 All Joseph asks is that when the butler is restored to Pharaoh’s service, he remember Joseph.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match the Scripture ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 24, “Joseph Interprets Dreams,on pages 129–134 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 24, “Joseph Interprets Dreams,” on pages 129–134 in the study book.

 country-club incarceration